starship/starship/docs/fr-FR/config/README.md

 ## Red

-Par défaut, le module `red` affiche la version actuellement installée de [Red](https://www.red-lang.org/).
-Le module est affiché si l'une de ces conditions est remplie :
+By default the `red` module shows the currently installed version of [Red](https://www.red-lang.org/).
+The module will be shown if any of the following conditions are met:

 - Le répertoire actuel contient un fichier avec l'extension `.red` ou `.reds`